Table of Contents

 - use

-in front of a function call, the function is treated as a constructor.
-This means that an object with the right prototype is automatically created, bound tothis
+newin front of a function call, the function is treated as a constructor.
+This means that an object with the right prototype is automatically created, bound tothisin the function, and returned at the end of the function.

 - put the keyword